-Staff and trained volunteers provide crisis intervention, safety planning, and community referral services to domestic violence and/or sexual assault survivors.
+TESSA Advocates provide crisis intervention, safety planning, and community referral services.

 Safehouse | 719.633.3819

 TESSA’s Safehouse provides emergency shelter, food, case management, counseling, and support to female survivors and their children.
-Women and children can remain in the Safehouse up to 42 days.
-The Safehouse Program provides safe shelter vouchers to adult male victims and their children through collaborations with local hotels.
+The Safehouse Program can provide short-term safe shelter vouchers for local hotels to male victims and their children.

 Children’s Program | 719.633.1462

-The Children's Program offers therapeutic and non-therapeutic services for children who have witnessed domestic violence and/or been victims of child abuse.
-Available to both children residing in TESSA’s Safehouse (Residential) and children from the community-at-large (Community), services include:
+Children's Program Therapists and Advocates work with children who have witnessed DVSA in the home.
+Services are for children residing in TESSA’s Safehouse and children from the community-at-large and include:

 Counseling Program | 719.633.1462